Lichcraft/LichcraftVote/README.md

 $50 coupon for our store

 More information
 If there are any questions on how voting works, or any of the rewards, feel free to contact any staff member with mail or message.
-If you win a raffle prize, contact an admin or Lichcraft22 over mail on enjin.
+If you win a raffle prize, contact Lkbz over mail on enjin.
 Happy voting!